Joel-Mueller/HSLU_USAB/SW05 - Flexibility Efficience & Feedback.md

     <img src="Images/sw05/sw05_12.png" alt="Screenshot 2024-10-22 233349.png" style="width:50%; height:auto;">

+    *Figure 12: User Prefferences in MealBestie*

 - Ingredient Substitution: Recipes should be catered to the users according to their food restrictions and inside their users preferences.
 Nonetheless, if the user forgot about something and came across an ingredient they disliked in a recipe, there will be a “…” next to the ingredients on the list which will let the user know if they can exclude the ingredient for the recipe or if the ingredient cannot be excluded then it will offer replacement recommendations.

     <img src="Images/sw05/sw05_5.png" alt="Screenshot 2024-10-22 232707.png" style="width:50%; height:auto;">

+    *Figure 13: Ingredient Substitution in MealBestie*

 ### Feedback in MealBestie